 Hindostan Whetstone Use and Performance

-Hindostan stones were most commonly referred to as a type of oilstone but can be easily used with water while providing equally good results.
+Hindostan whetstones were most commonly referred to as a type of oilstone but can be easily used with water while providing equally good results.
 These are fine-grained siltstones which contain small grains of silica/quartz in uniform size and quantity throughout the whetstones composition.
 The stones are generally very fast cutting even with finer varieties, especially when a slurry is generated from the base stone before blade work is performed.

-Hindostan stones are prone to “pore-clogging” as the slurry is worked into a mud-like paste.
+Hindostan whetstones are prone to “pore-clogging” as the slurry is worked into a mud-like paste.
 To keep a Hindostan whetstone performing as a fast-cutting stone when using water, slurry should always be kept thin (avoid the development of thick mud) and the surface should be frequently re-conditioned with a slurry stone or diamond plate to expose new abrasive material.
 Hindostan whetstones are very compact and wear slowly in general, even when refreshed frequently, ensuring the stone will last a very long time with prolonged use.

 The stone can alternatively be used with oil instead of water to achieve a working surface that requires less frequent refreshing.
 Hindostan whetstones of all varieties are very porous stones though and will readily suck up oil throughout the stone.
 Due to this, serious consideration should be given before using oil on the stone if the stone has never had oil on it before or has been fully degreased.
 If used as an oilstone, a little bit of oil should be added the surface of the stone after a bit of slurry has been formed and allowed to dry on the sharpening surface.
 This produces a very fine surface on the Hindostan stone and allows for more extended performance.
 In this case, the oil allows the abrasive particles on the surface to avoid getting worn down as quickly, allowing for the longer cutting life.
 I personally avoid using oil on Hindostan stones given how much effort it takes to degrease them and the relatively equal performance you get between water and oil.
 Primarily, water or oil simply changes technique of use.